Phase 2RAG and Tool Calling·12 min read

 Phase 2 of 8

-When you want an LLM to call your Python functions, you need to describe those functions in a format the LLM understands: JSON Schema.
+When you want an LLM to call your Python functions, you need to describe those functions in a format the LLM understands: JSON Schema (a standard way to describe the shape of a JSON object — its fields, their types, and which are required).
 The good news: modern SDKs generate these schemas automatically from Pydantic models.
 You rarely need to write them by hand.

 The Modern Approach: Pydantic Does the Work